Our Review Process

 Shifa Fatima, MSc.

 Dr. Apoorva T, MHM.

-Even though type 1 and type 2 diabetes are metabolic disorders that cause an increase in blood sugar levels, they are different in many ways.
-The Main difference between type 1 and type 2 diabetes is that type 1 diabetes is a genetic condition that often shows up early in life, and type 2 is mainly lifestyle-related and develops over time.
+Even though diabetes type 1 vs type 2 are metabolic disorders that cause an increase in blood sugar levels, they are different in many ways.
+The Main difference between type 1 diabetes vs type 2 is that type 1 diabetes is a genetic condition that often shows up early in life, and type 2 is mainly lifestyle-related and develops over time.
 The differences are related to their causes, effects on general health, and disease management.
 Type 2 diabetes is more common as 8 or 9 out of 10 diabetics may have it.
-Let us dig deeper to discover factors that contribute to the difference between type 1 and type 2 diabetes.
+Let us dig deeper to discover factors that contribute to the difference between type one and type two diabetes

 Table of Contents

-The prime difference between type 1 and type 2 diabetes is highlighted using the table below:
+The prime difference between diabetes 1 and 2 is highlighted using the table below:

 |Type 1||Type 2|

 |What is the issue inside the body?||Usually, due to autoimmune disorder, the body destroys the cells in the pancreas that are responsible for secreting insulin eventually the body is unable to make insulin.||The inability of the body to make an optimum quantity of insulin required by the body or the inability of the body to use the produced insulin effectively.|